ruihildt/roller-derby-board/README.md

 Everything else is up for you to suggest!

+Ideas:

+- Add common start strategies
+- Make it closer to a game simulator like in NURDS
+- Assign players to keyboard shortcut and control them with the direction keys
+- Save an animation not only as a video, but also as a set of instructions the user can reload at a later point in time

 ## Prior art & inspiration

 I would be nothing without the work of others.
 Quite litteraly, since I have been using LLM to help me code this.